Quick – which symptom of menopause causes the greatest disruption for you?

 We know that a daily de-stress ritual coupled with getting a good night’s sleep and making sound nutrition choices can restore your health, relieve your symptoms and get you feeling great again.
 Try to avoid sugar and processed foods, which can cause internal stress on your body and choose organic fruits and vegetables, grass-fed meats, and wild caught fish instead.

-And because we know that even if you try, it’s really hard to get the nutrition you need from today’s food supply, we recommend a high quality pharmaceutical grade multivitamin and omega 3 oil to restore inner balance, reduce inflammation and manage the stress within your body.
+We know that even if you try, it’s really hard to get the nutrition you need from today’s food supply.
+We recommend a high quality pharmaceutical grade multivitamin and omega 3 oil to restore inner balance, reduce inflammation and manage the stress within your body.
 We believe all women need to take both a multi-vitamin and an omega-3 product for optimal wellness.

 If you are experiencing symptoms of hormonal imbalance, you will need additional nutrients to support your body’s healing, such as the all-natural herbs we have formulated in our proprietary Menopause Support product.